ryanoillataguerre/nonprofits-medium/README.md

-# pfapp
+# Nonprofits

-A personal finance application, documented in docs/ folder
+A web app where you can donate to multiple nonprofits monthly.